Embarcadero Center, CAPEX PROJECTS

-• For this capital improvement project, we partnered with the Schindler Group, and worked closely with BXP’s engineering department.
+For this project, we partnered with the Schindler Group, and worked closely with BXP’s engineering department.
 The work took place in a high-traffic area, so extensive coordination was required to keep the work area safe and minimize any disruption to the building’s operations.

 To ensure continued access, at least one bank of elevators remained in operations during the project.
 Barricades were installed at the commencement of the work to enable the safe disconnection and removal of the existing escalators and the necessary slab alterations required to accept the new equipment.
 Our project scope included saw cutting, tiling, drywall, painting, and fire sprinkler work.
 We completed the project over the course of six months, finishing on-time as scheduled.